zanzo420/valheim-expand_world_events/README.md

 - **Random event interval**: How often the game tries to start a random event.
   - Default is `46` minutes.
-- **Random event change**: The chance to try starting a random event.
+- **Random event chance**: The chance to try starting a random event.
   - Default is `20` percent.
 - **Multiple events**: If enabled, multiple events can be active at the same time.
   - Default is `false`.